-Celestron’s FirstScope is probably the only usable telescope that I’ve ever seen that retails for under fifty dollars.
-However, usable does not necessarily mean good, and that’s what we’ll focus on in this Celestron Firstscope review.
+Celestron’s FirstScope 21024 is probably the only usable telescope that I’ve ever seen that retails for under $50.
+However, usable does not necessarily mean good, and that’s what we’ll focus on here.

 The Optical Tube

-The FirstScope is a 76mm (3”) f/3.95 Newtonian reflector with a focal length of 300mm, and a spherical primary mirror.
-If you have done some basic research about telescopes you probably know that a spherical mirror won’t focus light correctly as a parabolic one does, and that is indeed the case with the FirstScope.
+The FirstScope is a 76 mm (3ʺ) f/3.95 Newtonian reflector with a focal length of 300 mm and a spherical primary mirror.
+If you’ve done basic research, you probably know that a spherical mirror wouldn’t focus light correctly, like a parabolic one does, and that is indeed the case with the FirstScope.